ckerth7/calendar/README.md

 # calendar
-A calendar used to try projects
+A calendar used to try GitHub Pages